consequently/consequently-hugo/content/news/2024/books-march-2024.md

-many good books on non-violence, the account turns away from the purely negative characterisation in terms of <em>avoiding violence</em>, toward an expansive account of widening the circle of whose lives ultimately count, or in Butler’s telling (which is actuarial and more human), whose lives are
+many good books on non-violence, the account turns away from the purely negative characterisation in terms of <em>avoiding violence</em>, toward an expansive account of widening the circle of whose lives ultimately count, or in Butler’s telling (which is less _actuarial_ and more human), whose lives are
 <em>grievable</em>.

 March’s fiction was all *science* fiction, though these three books were all